James Phelps (congressman): Congress

+Later career

+He declined to be a candidate for renomination in 1882, and resumed the practice of law.

 He served again as judge of the superior court from 1885 to 1892.
 He resumed practicing law and was also active in banking.

 He served as a delegate to several Democratic state conventions.

 Death and burial

 Phelps died in Essex on January 15, 1900.
 He was interred at River View Cemetery in Essex.

 Family

 Phelps was married to Lydia Ingham, the daughter of Samuel Ingham.